 As you might figure, and as companies like Microsoft can attest to, being the big player in the room means you are the target.
 For a hacker, knowing that WordPress powers 25 percent of sites equates to wanting to determine how to expose any vulnerabilities it has to be able to target the largest number of websites possible.
 This can be bad and good, but it doesn’t mean that WordPress is not a secure CMS.

 These days, security really lies within two aspects of a website: the community supporting the application running the site and the person(s) maintaining it.
+For starters, we recommend looking into keeping plugins up to date and securing your website with https instead of http.

 The WordPress community is one of the best out there.